Relis-lol/bitburner-automation-system/README.md

 ## Overview

-This project contains a set of automation scripts that evolved from simple self-hacking scripts into a multi-server orchestration system.
+This project contains a set of automation scripts that evolved from simple self-hacking scripts into a multi-server orchestration system with multiple target-allocation strategies.

 The system is able to:
 - automatically discover and target profitable servers
 - execute coordinated hack / grow / weaken cycles
 - distribute scripts across owned servers
-- purchase and utilize additional servers
+- purchase and upgrade servers
 - manage access via backdoors
 - generate connection paths for navigation